-Owner responsibilities under the HAP contract are described in Chapter 13-Owners.
+Owner responsibilities under the HAP contract are described in Chapter 13- Owners.

 17-V.E.
-DHA Monitoring of PRA Properties
+DHA Monitoring of PBV Properties

-To determine compliance with the PRA HAP contract DHA may monitor HAP, management, tenant screening, occupancy, inspections, equipment and supportive services.
+To determine compliance with the PBV HAP contract DHA may monitor HAP, management, tenant screening, occupancy, inspections, equipment and supportive services.
+These monitoring activities will be conducted in a manner that ensures vigorous enforcement of Housing Quality Standards (HQS) in accordance with 24 CFR § 982.404.
 For supportive services, DHA may monitor the types of services provided and tenant participation in the services and may terminate families from the program for failure to meet supportive services requirements.

-Part VI: Selection of PRA Program Participants
+Part VI: Selection of PBV Program Participants